The Gap, Inc. (GAP) Stock Price & Analysis

 Longer-Term Market Trend (Mid to Long Term)

-As of 2026-02-06, GAP is starting to move higher.
+As of 2026-03-25, GAP is moving sideways without a clear direction.
 Over the longer term, the trend remains bullish.

 Recent bars show mixed price behavior without a clear shift in structural quality or efficiency.